Year 2000 problem: Supporting view

 This view holds that the vast majority of problems were fixed correctly, and the money spent was at least partially justified.
 The situation was essentially one of preemptive alarm.
 Those who hold this view claim that the lack of problems at the date change reflects the completeness of the project, and that many computer applications would not have continued to function into the 21st century without correction or remediation.

 Expected problems that were not seen by small businesses and small organizations were prevented by Y2K fixes embedded in routine updates to operating system and utility software that were applied several years before 31 December 1999.

-The extent to which larger industry and government fixes averted issues that would have more significant impacts had they not been fixed, were typically not disclosed or widely reported.
+The extent to which larger industry and government fixes averted issues that would have more significant impacts had they not been fixed were typically not disclosed or widely reported.

 It has been suggested that on 11 September 2001, infrastructure in New York City (including subways, phone service, and financial transactions) was able to continue operation because of the redundant networks established in the event of Y2K bug impact and the contingency plans devised by companies.
 The terrorist attacks and the following prolonged blackout to lower Manhattan had minimal effect on global banking systems.
 Backup systems were activated at various locations around the region, many of which had been established to deal with a possible complete failure of networks in Manhattan's Financial District on 31 December 1999.

 Opposing view

 The contrary view asserts that there were no, or very few, critical problems to begin with.
 This view also asserts that there would have been only a few minor mistakes and that a "fix on failure" approach would have been the most efficient and cost-effective way to solve these problems as they occurred.

 International Data Corporation estimated that the US might have wasted $40 billion.

-Sceptics of the need for a massive effort pointed to the absence of Y2K-related problems occurring before 1 January 2000, even though the 2000 financial year commenced in 1999 in many jurisdictions, and a wide range of forward-looking calculations involved dates in 2000 and later years.
+Skeptics of the need for a massive effort pointed to the absence of Y2K-related problems occurring before 1 January 2000, even though the 2000 financial year commenced in 1999 in many jurisdictions, and a wide range of forward-looking calculations involved dates in 2000 and later years.
 Estimates undertaken in the leadup to 2000 suggested that around 25% of all problems should have occurred before 2000.
 Critics of large-scale remediation argued during 1999 that the absence of significant reported problems in non-compliant small firms was evidence that there had been, and would be, no serious problems needing to be fixed in any firm, and that the scale of the problem had therefore been severely overestimated.